 German income tax law is regulated mainly in the German Income Tax Act ("Einkommensteuergesetz") for individuals and partnerships, the Corporate Income Tax Act ("Körperschaftsteuergesetz") for corporations, and the Trade Tax Act ("Gewerbesteuergesetz") for individuals, partnerships and corporations with respect to income generated from trade.
-The following information relates to applicable law of 2007.
+The following overview relates to the applicable law of 2012.